diego1389/dev_docs/C Sharp/LINQ/Notes.md

     }
     ```
 - Union and Concat add the contents of two lists together.
 Union() checks for duplicates and Concat() does not.
+    - Union can receive an EqualityComparer as a second argument
     ```c#
     //Querysyntax
     Products = (from prod in list1 select prod).Union(list2, pc).ToList();